New Changes & Improvements

 Irvington dining and shopping is a treat.
 We have eight restaurants within a walking distance – five within two blocks.
 We have six darling shops within two blocks and new this year we can direct you across the street to Windswept Experience and Supply Company where Craig Dodson will rent you paddleboards and help you launch them – again, the water is just down the street.
 Stay tuned for our Paddle Board Weekends.

-Venture out of town and just a two-minute drive away are three more intoxicating treats.
-The town of White Stone offers Adrift, a restaurant whose chef was schooled under Patrick O’Connell at The Inn at Little Washington.
-New this year is Chesapeake Doughnut Company, a gourmet doughnut shop with local roots but a California vibe.
+Venture out of town and just a two-minute drive away are two more intoxicating treats.
+The town of White Stone offers, New this year, the Chesapeake Doughnut Company, a gourmet doughnut shop with local roots but a California vibe.

 New also is Compass Entertainment Center, an extraordinary entertainment and amusement complex that will match any in the city, located just outside of Irvington and just two minutes away.
 An amazing playground of 6 screens for the latest in movies; miniature golf; go-carts; batting cages; wall climbing; and, so much more.